-As we’ve said, there are a good number of email finders out there and, to be honest, they all do more or less the same thing.
+As I’ve said, there are a good number of email finders out there and, to be honest, they all do more or less the same thing.
 Having said that, Hunter does come out ahead in a couple of ways.
 Firstly, the 50 free searches is an attention grabber and is something which isn’t offered by any other provider.

 Secondly, the ease of use is a winner in our book as it makes searches simple and quick.
 The one area in which Hunter lets itself down is on the minimum price, which may be a little high for some small businesses.

 Above all, hunter would really benefit from also offering a pay as you go option which would make it more affordable.

 Otherwise, this is a really good – and reliable – finder and verifier.

 Ah check this awesome B2B lead generation guide